 | Monitoring Platforms | Track machine performance in real time |

-These resources help bridge the gap between theoretical knowledge and practical application.
+These resources bridge the gap between theoretical knowledge and practical application.

 What makes industrial-grade chips different from consumer chips?

-Industrial-grade chips are designed for durability, extended temperature ranges, and long operational lifespans, unlike consumer chips that prioritize cost and performance for short-term use.
+Industrial-grade chips are designed for durability, extended temperature ranges, and long operational lifespans, unlike consumer chips that prioritize cost and short-term performance.

 Where are industrial-grade chips commonly used?